codio/knowledge/source/instructors/setupcourses/course-llm.rst

 If a student exceeds more than one limit at same time, they will only show once and reetting will reset them for all exceeded limits

 ..
-Note:: Students WILL need to restart their box after being limits are reset (**Project>Restart Box**) but if you hide the top menu then teachers should restart the box for them - open the student assignment where they will see the main menu and can **Project>Restart Box** before letting the student know they can continue
+Note:: Students WILL need to restart their box after limits are reset (**Project>Restart Box**).
+If the top menu has been hidden for students then instructors will need to restart their box for them.
+Open the student assignment and select **Project>Restart Box** before letting the student know they can continue

 LLM Course Usage
 *****************